mrm10k/bash-scripts/ENG/README.md

 # clean.sh

-A simple Bash script to manage files by moving them to a "bin" directory, listing, or recovering them.
-This acts like a local trash bin to temporarily store and manage files safely.
+A simple Bash script to manage files by moving them to a "trash" directory, listing, or recovering them.
+This acts like a local trash directory to temporarily store and manage files safely.

 ---
 ## Features
-- **Move files to the bin** (compressed as `.gz` files).
+- **Move files to the trash** (compressed as `.gz` files).
-- **List contents** of the bin directory.
+- **List contents** of the trash directory.
-- **Recover files** from the bin.
+- **Recover files** from the trash.
 - **Help display** with usage instructions.

 ---